tomhoyland/fishing-circle/README.md

 The Fishing Circle is intended to be extensible.
 - It's small enough to fit in your head to help you navigate, ask questions and surface the collective intelligence of a group.
 - It's simple enough to convey to another person on a Post-It Note.
 - It's easy to scale up to be used visually on a poster/canvas with Post-It Notes to invite interaction and participation during workshops, events and discussions.

+Are you facilitating an event in person?
+The Fishing Circle works well when participants are in the same space.
+Facilitating remotely?
+The Fishing Circle works great remotely too using your favourite remote collaboration tool.